-Just like any other type of EMS licensure, an individual must obtain their initial Paramedic provider license within 24 months of successfully completing the Paramedic course.
-This must be completed from their E-Licensing account which can be accessed by clicking this E-Licensing link.
-After this has been obtained the Paramedic will need to complete a Local Credential Agreement (LCA) for the service they wish to be affiliated with.
-Only after both the Service and Medical Directors approve the LCA will the individual be added to the service's roster.
+As for any other type of EMS licensure, you must obtain your initial Paramedic provider license within 24 months of successfully completing the Paramedic course.
+This must be completed from your E-Licensing account.
+After you have obtained your license, you will need to complete a Local Credential Agreement (LCA) for the service you wish to be affiliated with.
+Only after both the Service and Medical Directors approve the LCA will you be added to the service's roster.

 For specific requirements for all levels, go to the Renewal/Retraining Requirements page.

 Contact our office by email at email@example.com or by phone at 608-266-0471.